 Maintain drains and repair broken or badly laid concrete to prevent effluent from ponding.
+Clean out screens, filters and solid traps regularly.
+Coarse materials moving through pumps and piping will cause damage and wear.

 Rubberware and ear tags commonly block sumps.
 A rubbish drum should be placed outside the farm dairy for bags, tubes and other disposable items.